External Ids for HDAC11 Gene

 Previous GeneCards Identifiers for HDAC11 Gene

 This gene encodes a class IV histone deacetylase.
 The encoded protein is localized to the nucleus and may be involved in regulating the expression of interleukin 10.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, Apr 2009]

 GeneCards Summary for HDAC11 Gene

 HDAC11 (Histone Deacetylase 11) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription factor binding and NAD-dependent histone deacetylase activity (H3-K9 specific).
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include hydrolase activity and histone deacetylase activity.

 UniProtKB/Swiss-Prot for HDAC11 Gene

 Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
 Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
 Histone deacetylases act via the formation of large multiprotein complexes.

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.